dssg/mlforpublicpolicylab/techhelp/remote-workflow/remote-workflow.md

    ![](img/jupyter-port-selection.png)
    (numbers in this box are ports currently in use)

+4. Change to your group project directory (e.g., `/data/groups/{group_name}) to activate your virtual environment (you might need to run `direnv allow` if this is your first time doing so)
+   1. If you want to confirm your virtualenv has properly activated, run `which python` -- this should return `/data/groups/{group_name}/dssg_env/bin/python`.
+If you get anything different (or nothing at all), your virtualenv hasn't activated correctly!
-4. On the course server, start your notebook server:
+5. On the course server, start your notebook server:
    1. In the server terminal (inside SSH), run `jupyter notebook --no-browser --port {your port from step 3}` (note: to ensure this persists, you may want to start your server in a `screen` session as discussed above!)
    2. When the server starts, take note of the token printed in the server terminal output:

    ![](img/jupyter-token.png)
    (the token is printed multiple times)
-5. On your local machine, set up an SSH tunnel.
+6. On your local machine, set up an SSH tunnel.
 This will allow your web browser (on your local computer) to reach your Jupyter notebook server (on the course server):
-   1. In a **local** terminal (not via ssh): type `ssh -i {path to your private key} -N -L localhost:8888:localhost:{your port from step 3} {andrew_id}@server.mlpolicylab.dssg.io`
+   1. In a **new local** terminal/powershell (not via ssh): type `ssh -i {path to your private key} -N -L localhost:8888:localhost:{your port from step 3} {andrew_id}@server.mlpolicylab.dssg.io`
    2. If you use putty, you'll need to follow a different set of steps.
 [Here's a tutorial for that](https://docs.bitnami.com/bch/faq/get-started/access-ssh-tunnel/).
 Enter `8888` in the `Source port` field.
 In `Destination`, enter `localhost:{your port from step 3}`
-6. Open the notebook on your local machine:
+7. Open the notebook on your local machine:
    1. Open a web browser and navigate to http://localhost:8888.
 If that doesn't work, try:
       - http://0.0.0.0:8888/
       - http://127.0.0.1:8888/